 Finally, your hostname may cause an error, if it does not contain a full domain.
-In this case, check your /etc/hosts file.
+In this case, check your /etc/hosts file (you will need root/superuser privileges to do so).
 You should find a line that looks like this

-'''

 127.0.0.1 localhost

-'''